jamesthesnake/PumasDocs.jl/docs/src/basics/nca.md

 ## Analysis Functionality (Plots, Reports, DataFrame)

-## PuMaSNCADF
+## PumasNCADF

-The PuMaSNCADF is a standardized format for tabular data for NCA.
+The PumasNCADF is a standardized format for tabular data for NCA.
 The format has the following columns:

 - `id`: The string `id` of the subject.